mikerr/attiny-soundbrick/README.md

 attiny-soundbrick
 =================

-A lego block that makes noises when moved
+A lego block that makes noises when moved or thrown

 battery /
 attiny85 /